avindra/unix-info/src/primary_sources.md

   * by Ken Thompson
   * Multi-stage compiler backdoor hack presented at acceptance of an ACM award
 * 1985: 📼 [_The Computer Chronicles: UNIX_](https://archive.org/details/UNIX1985) ([YouTube](https://www.youtube.com/watch?v=0DdoGPav3fc))
-  * John Mashey, manager from Bell Labs video, has now moved on to MIPS (and 1 other venture).
+  * John Mashey, manager from Bell Labs video, has now moved on to [MIPS](https://en.wikipedia.org/wiki/MIPS_Technologies) (and 1 other venture).
-  * Bill Joy, creator of Vi and founder of Sun Microsystems is seen remarking on how standards commitees can end up slowing down development.
+  * Bill Joy, creator of Vi and a founder of Sun Microsystems is seen remarking on how standards commitees can end up slowing down development.
-  * He moved to [MIPS](https://en.wikipedia.org/wiki/MIPS_Technologies) in the same year of video production.
 * 1987: [UNIX System Readings and Applications Volume I](http://www.bitsavers.org/pdf/att/unix/UNIX_System_Readings_and_Applications_Volume_1_1987.pdf)
   * An official, 400-page dense compilation of many writings on Unix from Bell Labs
 * 1993: [The Development of the C Language](http://www.bell-labs.com/usr/dmr/www/chist.pdf)